urbit/docs/arvo/eyre/data-types.md

   ==
 ```

 An HTTP connection that is currently open.
 The [$action](#action) is how it's being handled (e.g. by a gall app, the channel system, etc).
 The [$inbound-request](#inbound-request) is the original request which opened the connection.
-The `response-header` contains the status code and headers of the initial response.
+The `response-header` contains the status code and headers.
 The `bytes-sent` is the total bytes sent so far in response.

 ## `$authentication-state`